The gambling review will ‘strike the right balance’ between protecting the vulnerable and enjoyment for customers.

 ESTIMATED GAMBLING REVIEW TIMESCALES

-- The call for evidence closes on 31 March 2021
+- The call for evidence closed on 31 March 2021

-- The government will then consider the submissions, and may hold a further consultation later in 2021
+- The government will consider the submissions, and a White Paper is expected later in 2021

 - Any resulting legislative changes may not receive parliamentary scrutiny until 2022